Glossary of Key Terms

 Stressed watersheds | Watersheds, where the demand for water exceeds the available amount during a certain period, or when poor quality restricts its use.
 Water stress freshwater resources to deteriorate in quantity (aquifer over-exploitation, dry rivers, etc.) and quality (eutrophication, organic matter pollution, saline intrusion, etc.).
 Adapted from EEA.
 1999.
 Environment in the European Union at the turn of the century.
 Page 155.
 Environmental assessment report No 2. |

-Target | Specific quantitative and time-bound objective, preferably with a defined means of measurement. |
+Target | Specific quantitative and time-bound objective, preferably with a defined means of measurement.
+Science Based Targets for Nature: Initial Guidance for Business.
+September 2020. |

 Target boundary (science-based targets) | The corporate scope of the target, specific to each issue area.
 The target boundary may be defined in terms of the value chain aspect covered, as well as the specific locations, products, brands, etc. that will be in focus in a given time period. |